Adventure Bike Tours

-We cycle five days out of eleven to cover the 450km between Phnom Penh to Siem Reap, with optional additional cycling in and around the cities we stop at in between.
+We cycle five days out of ten to cover the 450km between Phnom Penh to Siem Reap, with optional additional cycling in and around the cities we stop at in between.

 Social Cycles will take you on a journey to interact and connect with local grassroot Non Government Organisations (NGOs) and the beneficiaries of a funded project of your choosing.
 Research what really happens on the ground and out in the villages with Social Cycles in a tour that carefully balances ethical research and local impact with cycling and site seeing.